zlogic/mendix-docs/content/en/docs/appstore/platform-supported-content/modules/scim.md

 {{% alert color="info" %}}
 Your app may have multiple tenants in the Entra ID.
 Users created from any of the Entra ID tenants will have a same domain in their `user_principle_name`.
 This results in an active user in your app which you have not assigned in your application in Entra ID.
 {{% /alert %}}

+### Troubleshooting

+Attempting to edit or delete the default deploy-time configuration at runtime will result in errors.
+These errors indicate that the SCIM configuration was created at runtime with possible deploy-time overrides, as explained in the [Deploy-time configuration](#deploy-time) section above.
+You cannot modify such configurations at runtime using the admin screens.